ZaneMa528/Invocieflow-ui/user-story.md

 ## Page Structure Analysis

-Based on the user stories and requirements, the following pages will be needed to create a comprehensive and user-friendly e-invoicing platform:
+Based on the latest design and automated workflow, the following pages will be needed:

 ### 1. Authentication Pages